Knowing you are pregnant sooner affords you an early start on a healthier pregnancy for both you and your baby.

 - Morning sickness.
 Or afternoon sickness.
 Or evening sickness.
-Nausea – with or without vomiting – can occur any time of day starting as early as three weeks after conception.
-These bouts can be caused by rapidly rising hormone levels, which cause the stomcach to empty more slowly.
+Nausea – with or without vomiting – can occur any time of day starting as early as three weeks after conception and is one of the most common early pregnancy signs.
+These bouts can be caused by rapidly rising hormone levels, which cause the stomach to empty more slowly.

 - Frequent urination.
 Many women find themselves taking more trips to the bathroom, especially at night.
 These frequent trips only add to fatigue (also a symptom).

 - Fatigue.
 Early on, progesterone levels peak, making you feel sleepy.
-Combined with lower blood sugar levels, lower blood pressure and increased blood production, you may feel drained.
+High progesterone combined with lower blood sugar levels, lower blood pressure and increased blood production, may leave you feeling drained.
 Take it easy and get that sleep in while you can.

 - Tender, swollen breasts.
 Often one of the first signs women notice is that their breasts may feel tingly or sore as early as two to three weeks after conception.
 They may also feel fuller or heavier.

 - Food cravings or aversions.
-Like most pregnancy symptoms, food preferences are typically thought to be the result of hormonal changes, especially during the dramatic shifts of the first trimester.
+Like most pregnancy signs, food preferences are typically thought to be the result of hormonal changes, especially during the dramatic shifts of the first trimester.

 - Slight bleeding or cramping.
 Sometimes women notice a small amount of bleeding, known as implantation bleeding, very early on in pregnancy.
 This happens when a fertilized egg attaches to the lining of the uterus around 10-14 days after fertilization.
 Sometimes mistaken for a period, it's usually lighter, spottier and happens earlier.